-Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here four years and he and his wife, Alice, have a little one in Reception in the Walled Garden and one who has just joined the prep school in Year 3, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
+Alastair Speers is the man at the helm at Sandroyd (the good news is that he has only been here four years and he and his wife, Alice, have a little one in Year 1 in the Walled Garden and one who has just joined the prep school in Year 3, so he’s here to stay) and his vision and passion for Sandroyd are positively contagious.
 While the academic results are outstanding, he believes that a Sandroyd education offers much more than just academic excellence.
 He aims for Sandroyd to provide an exceptional education that allows each pupil to fulfil all aspects of their potential: academic, artistic, sporting, cultural and social.
 Jargon aside, I took away far more than this from my visit.
 A childhood at Sandroyd seems nurturing (the pastoral care is central to everything they do here and every day starts with a staff meeting where they talk in detail about the children, so any problems can be quickly picked up and acted on), friendly, challenging and most of all, properly traditional.
 While the academic side is forward-looking, down-time involves little technology but a whole heap of old-fashioned pursuits like bike riding, board games, exploring and generally just being a kid.